Bench trial: Scotland

 Summary criminal trials are conducted by a sheriff in a sheriff court or a justice of the peace in the justice of the peace court sitting alone as regulated by the Criminal Procedure (Scotland) Act 1995.
-Those trials requiring juries are called solemn procedure and are also regulated under the aforementioned Act.
+Those trials requiring juries are called solemn procedure and are also regulated under the Act.

 Turks and Caicos

 One of the recommendations of the Commission of Inquiry 2008–2009 in Turks and Caicos was that provisions be made for criminal trials without juries, following the precedent in England and Wales.
 Other examples cited included the United States, the Commonwealth of Nations including India and Canada, the British overseas territories of the Falkland Islands and St. Helena, and the Netherlands.

 United States

-In U.S. law, for most criminal cases that proceed to trial, trial by jury is usually a matter of course as it is a constitutional right under the Sixth Amendment and cannot be waived without certain requirements.
-In the federal court system, under rule 23 of the Federal Rules of Criminal Procedure, if a defendant is entitled to a jury trial, the trial must be by jury unless (1) the defendant waives a jury trial in writing thus dismissing is right to a trial by jury.
+In United States law, for most criminal cases that proceed to trial, trial by jury is usually a matter of course as it is a constitutional right under the Sixth Amendment and cannot be waived without certain requirements.
+In the federal court system, under Rule 23 of the Federal Rules of Criminal Procedure, if a defendant is entitled to a jury trial, the trial must be by jury unless the defendant waives a jury trial in writing.
 In the various state court systems, waiver of jury trial can vary by jurisdiction.
-Missouri has Missouri Supreme Court Rule 27.01(b), "The defendant may, with the assent of the court, waive a trial by jury and submit the trial of any criminal case to the court..."; the prosecution need not consent.
+Missouri has Missouri Supreme Court Rule 27.01(b), "The defendant may, with the assent of the court, waive a trial by jury and submit the trial of any criminal case to the court..."; the prosecution needs not consent.

 With bench trials, the judge plays the role of the jury as finder of fact in addition to making conclusions of law.
 In some bench trials, both sides have already stipulated to all the facts in the case (such as civil disobedience cases designed to test the constitutionality of a law).
-These cases are usually faster than jury trials because of the fewer formalities required.
+Because of needing fewer formalities, these cases are usually faster than jury trials.
 For example, there is no jury selection phase and no need for sequestration or jury instructions.

-A bench trial (whether criminal or civil) that is presided over by a judge has some distinctive characteristics, but it is basically the same as a jury trial, only without the jury.
+A bench trial (whether criminal or civil) that is presided over by a judge has some distinctive characteristics, but it is similar to a jury trial.
 For example, the rules of evidence and methods of objection are the same in a bench trial as in a jury trial.
-Bench trials, however, are frequently more informal than jury trials.
+Bench trials, however, are frequently less formal than jury trials.
 It is often less necessary to protect the record with objections, and sometimes evidence is accepted de bene or provisionally, subject to the possibility of being struck in the future.